Craney Island Eastward Expansion (CIEE) Pre-Dredging Phase 1C

 Description

-The Department of Defense, through the U.S. Army Corps of Engineers, is soliciting bids for the Craney Island Eastward Expansion (CIEE) Pre-Dredging Phase 1C project located in Portsmouth, Virginia.
-The procurement involves new work dredging to deepen the southeastern cell's main dike to -41 feet and access channels to -25 feet Mean Lower Low Water (MLLW), with an estimated volume of 3 million cubic yards of material to be disposed of at the Norfolk Ocean Disposal Site (NODS).
-This project is critical for enhancing the dredge material management capacity and supporting future infrastructure developments at the Virginia Port.
-Interested contractors must submit their bids electronically by 2:00 PM ET on February 12, 2025, with a contract value estimated between $25 million and $100 million.
-For further inquiries, potential bidders can contact Luke Hedlund at Luke.D.Hedlund@usace.army.mil or Tiffany Kirtsey at tiffany.n.kirtsey@usace.army.mil.
+The Department of Defense, through the U.S. Army Corps of Engineers, is soliciting proposals for the Craney Island Eastward Expansion (CIEE) Pre-Dredging Phase 1C project in Portsmouth, Virginia.
+This procurement involves mechanical dredging operations aimed at deepening designated areas to specified depths, with approximately 3 million cubic yards of material to be dredged and disposed of at the Norfolk Ocean Disposal Site (NODS).
+The project is critical for enhancing the capacity of the Craney Island Dredged Material Management Area and ensuring navigational safety in the region.
+Interested contractors must submit their bids electronically by 2:00 PM ET on February 12, 2025, with an estimated contract value ranging from $25 million to $100 million.
+For further inquiries, potential bidders can contact Luke Hedlund at luke.d.hedlund@usace.army.mil or Tiffany Kirtsey at tiffany.n.kirtsey@usace.army.mil.

 Point(s) of Contact